 Type: Mirrorless | Sensor size: Micro Four Thirds | Resolution: 16MP | Lens: Micro Four Thirds | Monitor: 3.0-inch display, 1,040,000 dots | Viewfinder: EVF | Max burst speed: 9fps | Movies: 4K | User level: Beginner/intermediate

-The best mirrorless camera you can buy right now.
+The all-round best mirrorless camera you can buy right now.

 Type: Mirrorless | Sensor: Full-frame | Megapixels: 24.2MP | Lens mount: Sony E-mount | Monitor: 3in tilting touchscreen, 921k dots | Viewfinder: EVF, 2.36m dots | Max burst speed: 10fps | Movies: 4K | User level: Enthusiast

-The A7 III is a great all-rounder, whose versatile feature-set makes it a great fit for a range of applications, but the older A7 II is still very much still on a sale and worth considering if you fancy something more keenly priced.
+The A7 III is a great all-rounder, with a versatile feature-set that makes it a great fit for a range of applications, but the older Sony A7 II is still very much on a sale and worth considering if you fancy something more keenly priced.
 Either way, grab it with the FE 28-70mm F3.5-5.6 OSS if you’re just getting started, unless you already own a lens or two.

-The camera has been updated by both the Mark V and the most recent Mark VI model, and these are worth considering if action or travel photography are more your thing.
-For everyone else after a more everyday camera, the Mark IV's more modest features set and price tag will no doubt suit them better.
+The camera has been updated by both the RX100 Mark V and the recently announced Mark VI model, and these are worth considering if action or travel photography are more your thing.
+For everyone else after a more everyday camera for photography, the Mark IV's more modest feature set and price tag will no doubt suit you better.

 Type: Compact | Sensor: 1in type | Megapixels: 20.1MP | Lens: 24-600mm f/2.8-4 | Monitor: 3in tilting screen, 1.228million dots | Viewfinder: EVF | Max burst speed: 14fps | Movies: 4K | User level: Enthusiast

-Thankfully the lens is primed with a very effective image stabilisation system to keep everything crisp, while 4K video recording is augmented by a range of supporting technologies and recording options, including both headphone and microphone ports a a raft of slow-motion shooting options.
+Thankfully the lens is primed with a very effective image stabilisation system to keep everything crisp.
+Meanwhile, 4K video recording is augmented by a range of supporting technologies and recording options, including both headphone and microphone ports and a raft of slow-motion shooting options.
 The weather-sealed body is also a massive bonus for those traveling through the odd patch of inclement weather, while the ergonomics allow you to get the kind of purchase that you’d normally have to turn to to a DSLR for.